northeastern-rc/rc-public-documentation/docs/source/gpus/gpujobsubmission.md

 ::::

 ## Using CUDA
-There are several versions of CUDA Toolkits available on the HPC, including.
+There are several versions of CUDA Toolkits available on the HPC.
 Use the `module avail` command to check for the latest software versions on the cluster.

 :::{code-block} bash
 ---